pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

 - In the "Name and tags" section, enter your project name (optional).
 - Choose an operating system from the Application and OS Images section, like Ubuntu or Linux.
 - Select an instance type that aligns with the requirements of your project.
-- Here we're configuring an EC2 instance with the Ubuntu 64-bit operating system and the t3.micro instance type, which qualifies for the AWS Free Tier.
+- Here we are configuring an EC2 instance with Ubuntu 64-bit OS and t3.micro type, eligible for AWS Free Tier.
-- Create and Download Your PEM File from the "Key pair" section: To establish a secure connection with your EC2 instance, you'll require a PEM (Privacy Enhanced Mail) file containing your private key.
-Give the PEM file your project name.
+- Create and download your PEM file from the "Key pair" section, giving it your project name.
-- Configuring Network Settings and Permissions: Now, let's verify that your EC2 instance has the required network settings and permissions to communicate externally.
-Ensure that "Allow SSH traffic from," "Allow HTTPS traffic from the internet," and "Allow HTTP traffic from the internet" are enabled or selected.
+- Verify EC2 instance network settings and permissions: Ensure "Allow SSH," "Allow HTTPS," and "Allow HTTP" are enabled.
+Then, click "Launch Instance."
--  Now, proceed by clicking on "Launch Instance."

 # Step 2: Establishing Connection with Your EC2 Instance
 ### Copy the SSH login command: